 Today, gardening is just as prevalent as it’s always been, despite the country’s strong urban development.
 The only thing that has changed is the size of the garden.
-Many choose to create small in-home gardens using the same styling elements that make Japanese gardening so unique.
+Many choose to create small in-home gardens using the same styling elements that make Japanese gardens so unique.

 Kokedama moss balls require a considerable amount of effort, so I definitely encourage you to do your own research so that you don’t waste time and accidentally select the wrong moss.
 Cautionary note aside, though, the following types of moss are almost always compatible and are the most common species used for kokedama.

 Sphagnum moss is, by far, the best moss for kokedama.
 It’s a type of “peat moss.”
 Peat consists of decaying organic matter and vegetation and is commonly burned to dry the barley used in Japanese whisky as well!

 Sphagnum grows well indoors, is an excellent root insulator, and can hold up to 20-times its weight in water!
 It’s hardiness, versatility, and good compatibility with other plants is what makes it the top choice of kokedama.

 Moss is an extraordinarily resilient plant and is capable of growing in many different environments.
 This is especially true of sphagnum moss, which is why it’s been traditionally used for kokedama.